-Osteopathy is a safe and effective form of prevention, diagnosis and treatment of a wide range of health problems.
-It uses manual therapy, exercise and advice, to promote the optimum environment for health, based on the individual needs of the patient.
+Osteopaths prevent, diagnose and treat of a wide range of health problems using manual therapy, exercise and advise.
+Their aim is to promote the best health, based on the individual needs of the patient.

 Training and qualifications required